North Dakota abortion clinic files federal suit over 2 laws

 “The First Amendment prohibits the government from hijacking the doctor-patient relationship to advance a political agenda,” said Nancy Northup, president and CEO of the Center for Reproductive Rights.

-A spokeswoman for North Dakota Attorney General Wayne Stenehjem said Stenehjem was not immediately available for comment.
-He said earlier when asked about the possibility of a lawsuit that he will be required to defend the current laws.
+A spokeswoman for North Dakota Attorney General Wayne Stenehjem said he was served with the complaint late Tuesday and was reviewing it.
+Stenehjem said earlier when asked about the possibility of a lawsuit that he will be required to defend the current laws.
 Cass County State’s Attorney Birch Burdick, also named as a defendant, had not seen the lawsuit and said he could not comment.

 North Dakota is among eight states, including five in the last year, to pass or amend laws requiring doctors to tell women undergoing medication abortions they can still have a live birth after the procedure.
 The North Dakota law, scheduled to go into effect Aug.
 1, also requires doctors to tell the patient that “time is of the essence” if she changes her mind.

 Republican state Rep. Daniel Johnston said he sponsored the bill so that “women having second thoughts” know they have options.
 He said the bill does not restrict abortions and couldn’t see “how anyone could be against it.”
+Johnston did not respond to phone and email messages.

 AMA President Dr. Patrice Harris told The Associated Press that North Dakota’s law requires doctors to “mislead and misinform” their patients and the consequences could undermine relationships between all physicians and patients.
 The AMA, which is the country’s largest physician organization, sued the Trump administration in March over funding for family planning organizations offering abortion services.

 “The AMA will step in when there is any interference with our ability to talk to our patients about legal, evidence-based medical procedures,” Harris said by phone from Belfast, Northern Ireland, where she was attending an event by the British Medical Association.
-She said AMA lawyers are monitoring abortion laws in all states and decided North Dakota’s was the next case to be “actively involved in.”
+She said AMA lawyers are monitoring all laws they believe infringe on doctor-patient relationships and decided North Dakota’s was the next case to be “actively involved in.”

 Other states that have passed similar laws that require patients to be informed about medication abortion reversal are Arkansas, Idaho, Kentucky, South Dakota, Oklahoma, Nebraska and Utah.
 The suit says there is no “credible, scientific evidence” that a medication abortion can be reversed and the drug that would be used in the procedure has not been approved by the Food and Drug Administration.

-Note: This story has been corrected to show that the American Medical Association is monitoring all laws they believe infringe on doctor-patient relationships, not just abortion laws.